Andean hillstar

 The Andean hillstar (Oreotrochilus estella) is a species of hummingbird in the "coquettes", tribe Lesbiini of subfamily Lesbiinae.
 It is found in Argentina, Bolivia, Chile, and Peru.

 Taxonomy and systematics

 The Andean hillstar as known in 2022 has two subspecies, the nominate O. e. estella and O. e. bolivianus.
 Subspecies bolivianus has been variously treated as a separate species and as indistinguishable from the nominate and therefore not a subspecies; these treatments have not been accepted by current taxomomies.
 Until 2019 what is now the green-headed hillstar (O. stolzmanni) was considered a third subspecies of the Andean.
-The white-sided hillstar (O. leucoppleurus) has been suggested as another subspecies of the Andean rather than a full species but that treatment has also not been accepted.
+The white-sided hillstar (O. leucopleurus) has been suggested as another subspecies of the Andean rather than a full species but that treatment has also not been accepted.

 Description

 The Andean hillstar is 13 to 15 cm long.
 Males weigh about 8.8 g and females about 8.0 g.
 Adults have a medium length slightly decurved black bill.
 The adult male of the nominate subspecies has drab brown upperparts.
 It has a shiny green gorget with a black border that separates it from the white breast and belly.
 The belly has a rufous stripe down its middle into the vent area.
 The forked tail's central pair of feathers are bronzy black; the rest are mostly white with bronzy black edges and tips on the outermost.
 The female is also dull brown above, and below as well.
 Its throat is pale with fine dark speckles.
 The tail is greenish black and the outer three or four pairs of feathers are white at the bases and tips.
 The juvenile is overall more grayish than the adult and the male has a dark blue-green gorget.
 Adult males of subspecies O. e. bolivianus are very similar to the nominate but the stripe on the belly is chestnut with black spots.